Teacher Scholarship Award

 Congratulations Alannah Kassis, recipient of the 2021 Council of Catholic School Parents Pre-service Teacher Scholarship, Australian Catholic University (ACU).

 Alannah is undertaking a Master of Teaching (Secondary) at ACU.
-Alannah spoke about her motivation to change career and become a teacher, "I love helping students, I have been tutoring students since I left school and continued tutoring when I was working in legal and marketing roles.
-I enjoyed working in corporate roles however it does not compare with the feeling of joy of helping students.
+Alannah spoke about her motivation to change career and become a teacher, "I love helping students, I have been tutoring students since I left school, I enjoyed working in corporate roles however it does not compare with the feeling of joy of helping students.
 After studying law and business as an undergraduate and working in both respective fields, I realised my true passion lies in teaching.

 Following the success of the program in 2019 CCSP established a scholarship for a pre-service teacher studying at the University of Notre Dame Australia (UNDA)